MDLC01/board-n-pieces/src/README.md

 - `arrows` is a list of arrows to draw (e.g., `("e2 e4", "e7 e5")`).

-- `reverse` is a boolean indicating whether to reverse the board, displaying it from black's point of view.
-This is `false` by default, meaning the board is displayed from white's point of view.
+- `reverse` is a boolean indicating whether to reverse the board, displaying it from Black's point of view.
+This is `false` by default, meaning the board is displayed from White's point of view.

 - `display-numbers` is a boolean indicating whether ranks and files should be numbered.
 This is `false` by default.